gloriaLVela/theme_provider/README.md

 Once we did that, we can use the color palette names in the components nested inside ThemeProvider .

+We import the color objects and set them as the values of the properties of the palette property.
+Then we use the key name with the color prop for the buttons.
+Then we get 2 buttons with purple and green text respectively.

+## Pros
+ThemeeProvider lets us use themes that are created from Material UI.
+And, we can add any styles to it and use it.

+## Cons
+It’s not as flexible as CSS, and if we decide to use something other than Material UI, then we have to recreate all the styles from scratch.
+Also, creating themes is harder than using CSS since we have import color objects to apply colors.
+Creating themes also require lots of code for any nontrivial app.
+We can create objects and pass them off as a theme.
+However, we have to pass on a big object as a theme in that case.

+We can also style deep child elements with it by writing more code.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).